URLSession in Swift: The Essential Guide [with Examples]

 • Additional JavaScript files that define some behaviors, like the formatting of code snippets.

-Moreover, if the user cancels or restarts the loading of a page, all the connections need to be managed as a group.
+Moreover, if the user cancels or restarts a page’s loading, all these connections must be canceled as a group.

 HTTP/3 also changes how sessions are maintained, delivering further speed improvements.